 The assistant professors of this facility, Dr. A. Hoshino and Dr. K. Tsugane are the principal investigators of each group in the Laboratory of Biological Diversity.
-For more details, please refer to the page of the laboratory.
+For more details, please refer to laboratory's page.

 Figure 5.
-A plant culture box with high luminance LED lamps.
+A plant culture box with high luminance LED lamps